AbhiSundu/AbhiSundu.github.io/content/posts/cool-blog-posts.md

 > Nine times out of ten, when you end your game on a "To be continued..." title card, you are failing to fulfill your promises...

-Jon's post has quite a few sections on how games make 'promises' to their players, and much of a game's success is fulfilling their promises. #5 and #9 together are interesting to me, because I think they can be reversed a little: It's easier to make smaller promises to *yourself*, the developer, as well, Releasing a 'to be continued' game is like violating one of these promises.
+Jon's post has quite a few sections on how games make 'promises' to their players, and much of a game's success is fulfilling these promises. #5 and #9 together are interesting to me, because I think they can be reversed a little: It's easier to make smaller promises to *yourself*, the developer, as well, Releasing a 'to be continued' game is like violating one of these promises.

 When I make a game, the release phase can be pretty taxing.
 Right as I'm about to release, I always burn myself out a tiny bit, even with small games.
-This is mostly because I'm trying to get the game out there as quickly as possible so I can be done with it.
+This is mostly because I'm trying to get the game out there as quickly as possible so I can just be done with it.

 So in a way, when I release a game, I'm making a promise to myself: "I'm finished with this.
 I promise I will allow myself to explore new ideas after this".
-Releasing an unfinished game *and* promising to keep working on feels like a violation.
+Releasing an unfinished game *and* forcing myself to keep working on feels like a violation.
 All that burnout just to release something, and for what?
 To gain another responsibility?

 ### Small aside: A cool tweet
 >my contrarian opinion is that doing things you don't want to do is incredibly bad for you. all the advice that says to grind is bullshit. you just end up teaching yourself that you don't value your intrinsic motivations, and over time those vanish, leaving you empty